 “That makes you wanna tell me you love me?”
 A dark brow perked.

-His espresso coloured gaze rolled down to find her sitting there in his lap sporting a big old Cheshire Cat grin.
+His espresso-colored gaze rolled down to find her sitting there in his lap sporting a big old Cheshire Cat grin.
 Much to his dismay, she had noticed the slight tint coloring his skin and he grumbled a little.
-Relaxing on her pink hibiscus blanket with her, Miguel returned to squeezing and rubbing her denim covered rear with the hope that she’d get distracted.
+Relaxing on her pink hibiscus blanket with her, Miguel returned to squeezing and rubbing her denim-covered rear with the hope that she’d get distracted.

 “You know it’s about a lot more than what you do to me, Miguel.
 You know there’s a whole list of reasons why I feel what I feel for you.”
 Wrapping her fingers around the hem of his tank top, she toyed with the grey cotton whilst biting her bottom lip.
 “But why can’t I be in love with my Papi also because he makes me ache for him and…”

 Continue reading “Kandy and Miguel #7: The Park, Part Three.”

 Miguel knew she understood what he was referring to, but indulged her by nodding rather than correcting her for trying to stall for time.
 With a slow pull of air in through her nose, Kandy rubbed between her collar bones for a moment whilst still holding his gaze.